belikeParamjot/WriteUps/TryHackMe/Walkthroughs/Vulnversity/README.md

 # Vulnversity
-Learn about active recon, web app attacks and privilege escalation.
+Learn about active recon, web app attacks and privilege escalation on [TryHackMe](https://tryhackme.com/).
 ## Enumeration
 Let's start with gathering intel on the box.
 ### Nmap